TorekalanaeStudent/diover-clan/team-changelog.md

 <Canillo, Diover Vincent> <03/06/2026> :  I learned the 4 pillars of OOP in our lab and to improve, next time I will try my best to participate in the class
 <Go, Sean Ethan> <03/06/2026> :  I learned the the 4 pillars of OOP in our lab and to improve, next time I will better myself and be proactive in participation
 <MM/DD/YYYY> :  I learned _ in our lab and to improve, next time I will __

+<Realon, Romnick> <2025-1027526> <03/06/2026> <TermProjectPlanningPart1> Completed!
+<Realon, Romnick ><03/06/2026> :  I learned the 4 pillars of OOP in our lab and to improve, next time I will do my best to participate and communicate in group works.